ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The second document explains that Reflective Prompting is a methodological loop designed to counter all three failure points:
 ### a.
 Philosophical / Ontological Tensions
 Reflective prompting:
-- Reduces defensive compliance by forcing verification, not acceptance—supporting conditions where a Winnicottian False Self facade is less likely to dominate **when the work carries Identity Stakes**.
+- Reduces defensive compliance by forcing verification, not acceptance—supporting conditions where a Winnicottian False Self facade is less likely to dominate when the work carries Identity Stakes.
 - Counters the False True Self by demanding the user check whether the insight matches lived experience.
 - Prevents the Transmissive Self by requiring the user to generate meaning first (in their own idiom) before consulting the model’s fluency.

 ### b.
 Mechanistic / System Design Gaps
 Reflective prompting:
-- Preserves S\_e by making safety intentional, not simulated.
+- Preserves **S\_e** by making safety intentional, not simulated.
 - Uses metaphor, abstraction layers, and zooming to connect symbolic and embodied dimensions.
-- Uses disciplined turn-taking to **maintain the conditions for a workable ZPD (independent → assisted performance under scaffolding)**.
+- Uses disciplined turn-taking to help keep **experienced mismatch workable** inside the ZPD (independent → assisted performance under scaffolding).

 ### c.
 Empirical / Validation Gaps
 The documents make clear: